 This guide facilitates access to resources for History 121.
-If you need help identifying a scholarly article, or a primary source for your research paper, please email Gabriella Reznowski, firstname.lastname@example.org
+To access the various sections of this guide, click on the tabs at the top of this page.
+If you need help identifying a scholarly article, a scholarly book source, or a primary source for your research paper, please email Gabriella Reznowski, firstname.lastname@example.org